djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust.md

 tags = ["rust"]
 +++

+## This post is not ready to share yet

+This post is still undergoing review and critique.
+If you're here by chance or follow the RSS feed, please do not share this post yet.
+It will be ready soon!

 ## Foreword

 This article is both an explanation and criticism of `impl Trait`.
 A large portion of this text is dedicated to explaining and understanding the properties of `impl Trait`, but it is not _solely_ an explainer.
 If you're already familiar with the properties and mechanics of `impl Trait`, you can skip to [this section](#impl-trait-and-a-new-type-abstraction-operator) to get to the meat of the criticism and the new ideas.